darkoverlordofdata/exspresso/readme.md

 ### Exspresso is ...

-  CodeIgniter ported to coffee-script and wrapped around the Express core.
+  CodeIgniter (<http://codeigniter.com/>) MVC framework ported to coffee-script and wrapped around the Express core.

+## Status

+* Welcome page - working
+* Config - working
+* Loader - working
+* Router - working
+* Controller - working
+* Model - working (Travel demo)
+* Lang - in progress
+* Database - in progess
+* Hooks - under review
+* Input - uses express
+* Output - uses express
+* Security - uses express

+  In general, files with an extension of .php are not yet ported, and files with an extension of .php.coffee are in progress.

 ## Features